 examplebucket-1250000000 bucket in Guangzhou (South China), the access address for

 As COS comes with no folders or directories, it will not create a

 project/a.txt.
 To make it easier for you to get started, COS simulates the display mode of "folder" or "directory" in the console and graphical tools such as COSBrowser.
 This is implemented by creating an empty object with a key value of

 project/ and displaying it as a traditional folder.

-For example: When you upload the object
+For example, when you upload the object

-project/doc/a.txt via APIs or SDKs, the delimiter
+project/doc/a.txt through APIs or SDKs, the delimiter

 / simulates the display mode of "folder", and you can see the folders